paulwarren/nzde/dict/K/README.md

 n.
 New Zealand passionflower

-n. a Maori collaborating with Pakeha[ORIGIN: Maori]
+n. a Maori collaborating with Pakeha [ORIGIN: Maori]

 <b>2</b> adj. friendly

-n. (historical) a Maori serving in the Crown's forces in the New Zealand Wars[ORIGIN: Maori](See cf. friendly)
+n. (historical) a Maori serving in the Crown's forces in the New Zealand Wars [ORIGIN: Maori] (See cf. friendly)

 ## kuparu